 If you have any questions or concerns, please email handsurgery@gjnh.scot.nhs.uk or contact the orthopaedic clinic during office hours on 0141 951 5553.
-For out of hours, you should contact the Senior Nurse via the switchboard on 0141 951 5000.

 All of our publications are available in different languages, larger print, braille (English only), audio tape or another format of your choice.